-- (1) Every access to a street shall be located to the specification of Council so as to ensure the safety and efficiency of the street system.
-Council may require the construction of a service street to reduce the number of accesses to an arterial street. - (2) No access will be closer than 10 metres to the street line of any street intersection.
+- (1) Every access to a street shall be located to the specification of Council to ensure the safety and efficiency of the street system.
+Council may require the construction of a service street to reduce the number of accesses to an arterial street. - (2) No driveway or other access will be located closer than 10 metres from the street line of any street intersection.